causerp/cangjie_stdx/doc/libs_stdx_en/compress/compress_package_api/compress_package_classes.md

 Parameters:

-- fromStream: T - The input stream of .tar.gz data to be extracted.
+- fromStream!: T - The input stream of .tar.gz data to be extracted.

-- destDir: Path - The target directory for extraction.
+- destDir!: Path - The target directory for extraction.

-- overwrite: Bool - If true, allows overwriting existing files and directories; otherwise, an exception is thrown when encountering files or directories with duplicate names.
+- overwrite!: Bool - If true, allows overwriting existing files and directories; otherwise, an exception is thrown when encountering files or directories with duplicate names.

 Exceptions: